 - The Lifetime Learning Credit is for post-secondary education students.
 The maximum credit is $2,000 per tax return.

 With both programs, your income must not exceed a certain amount to qualify.
 Also, note that these two credits can’t be claimed if you use an IRA to pay expenses in the same tax year.

-Helpful Hint...
-Insure your ability to help pay your children’s college expenses.
-Your role in providing financial support is crucial.
+Your role in providing financial support to pay for your children’s college education is crucial.
 Life insurance can help assure that, if you die and, as a result, your income is lost, your children’s dreams of a college education need not be lost as well.

 The information in this article is for educational purposes only and is not intended to be an offer for any specific product.
 Neither New York Life nor its affiliates or financial professionals are in the business of offering tax advice.
 You should consult with your professional advisors to examine tax aspects of any topics presented.